Solar-network/docs/docs/tutorials/node/setup.md

 ?
 Can you confirm? › (y/N)
 ```

-With that we have sucessfully installed Swipechain Core and published our configuration options.
+With that we have sucessfully installed Solar Core and published our configuration options.

-#### Configuring Swipechain Core Database
+#### Configuring Solar Core Database

-Last step of the Swipechain Core essential configuration is to configure database parameters.
+Last step of the Solar Core essential configuration is to configure database parameters.
 You will be presented with a prompt:

 ```bash
 Would you like to configure the database? [y/N]: